 Section 6.
 Action Without a Meeting.
-Any action required or permitted to be taken by the Board of Directors under any provision of the law may be taken without a meeting if all members of the Board individually or collectively consent in writing to the action.
+Any action required or permitted to be taken by the Board under any provision of the law may be taken without a meeting if all members of the Board individually or collectively consent in writing to the action.
 Such written consent or consents shall be filed with the minutes of the proceedings of the Board and shall then have the same effect as a unanimous vote of those Directors.
-Any certificate or other document filed under any provision of law relating to the action taken in that matter shall state that the action was taken by unanimous consent of the Board of Directors without a meeting and that the Articles of Incorporation and the Bylaws of this corporation authorize the Directors to act in that matter, and that statement shall be prima facie evidence of such authority.
+Any certificate or other document filed under any provision of law relating to the action taken in that matter shall state that the action was taken by unanimous consent of the Board without a meeting and that the Articles of Incorporation and the Bylaws of this corporation authorize the Directors to act in that matter, and that statement shall be prima facie evidence of such authority.

 ARTICLE VIII.
 OFFICERS

 Section 1.
 Officers.
 The officers of the Corporation shall be: (1) a chair, (2) a vice chair, (3) a secretary, and (4) a treasurer.
 The Corporation may also have, at the discretion of the Board, one or more vice chairs, or one or more assistant treasurers, and such other officers as may be appointed in accordance with the provisions of Section 2 following.
 Any two or more offices, except the office of Chair and Secretary, may be held by the same person.
+Notwithstanding anything contained herein this Article VIII to the contrary, the Corporation shall have a President/Chief Executive Officer who shall serve at the discretion of the Board.

 Section 2.
 Election of Officers.
 The officers of the Corporation shall be chosen annually by majority vote of the Board and each officer shall hold office for one year or until he or she shall resign or be removed or otherwise disqualified to serve, or until his or her successor shall be elected and qualified.